war finish

 but mr d edgington will give you the best info of date of manufacture, who and were and maybe even if it was a special colour order or so on

-he can usually be found in the stationary engine magazine, also in most of the lister d books, as he wrote ,helped or edited and updated the operators / servicing manuals, as there were faults with the originals on some specs of lister A,B,D,F,G,H engine ranges WORDS or drawings gave two differing setting for the timing up and so on.
+he can usually be found in the stationary engine magazine, also in most of the lister d books, as he wrote ,helped or edited and updated the operators / servicing manuals, as there were faults with the originals on some specs of lister A,B,D,F,G,H engine ranges Rolling Eyes WORDS or drawings gave two differing setting for the timing up and so on.

 hope this helps